christophedc0/docker-pyde1/README.md

 I didn't even create a dev branch, so I think this should ring some bells.

+A lot of credit to Jeff D and Tobben B, for the base of all this.

 ## TODO
  1. Check why pyde1 mqtt user gets DENIED when writing to pyDE1/#
  2. Is bluetooth even working ?